 - With a sharp knife score the top of the sheets into squares but do not cut all the way through to the bottom.

-- Bake then ladle the cooled syrup on top while the dish is hot and let it soak the syrup for a couple of hours before serving which is the hardest part of this recipe.
+- Bake then ladle the cooled syrup on top of the pie while the dish is hot and let it soak the syrup for a couple of hours before serving which is the hardest part of this recipe.

 - Make sure the syrup has cooled to at least room temperature before pouring it over the hot pie.